-Scores of historical philosophers have been associated with pandeistic views by various historians of philosophy, including Xenophanes of Colophon, Chrysippus, Scotus Eriugena, Bonaventure, Nicholas of Cusa, Franciscus Mercurius van Helmont, Giordano Bruno, Anselm of Canterbury, Victor Cousin, and Friedrich Engels.
+- Scores of historical philosophers have been associated with pandeistic views by various historians of philosophy, including Xenophanes of Colophon, Heraclitus of Ephesus, Chrysippus, Scotus Eriugena, Bonaventure, Nicholas of Cusa, Franciscus Mercurius van Helmont, Giordano Bruno, Anselm of Canterbury, Victor Cousin, and Friedrich Engels.

-Some expressions of Hinduism delve in this direction, tho this is most often through Western interpretation of Hindu doctrine.
+- Some expressions of Hinduism delve in this direction, though this is most often through Western interpretation of Hindu doctrine.

 Tropes about Pandeism itself:

 - Above Good and Evil: This creator may have no knowledge of good or evil going into the creation; acquiring such knowledge may even be the purpose of the creation.

 - Anthropic Principle: Whatever needed to happen in order for God to become the Universe, happened.

 - Applied Phlebotinum: Whatever God was before it become the Universe, and whatever it used to become the Universe.